Epistle to the Hebrews: Purpose for writing

-Those to whom Hebrews is written seem to have begun to doubt whether Jesus could really be the Messiah for whom they were waiting, because they believed the Messiah prophesied in the Hebrew Scriptures was to come as a militant king and destroy the enemies of his people.
-In contrast, Jesus came as a man of no social standing who was arrested by the Jewish leaders and who suffered and was crucified by the Romans.
-Although he was seen resurrected, he still left the earth and his people, who now faced persecution rather than victory.
-The Book of Hebrews argues that the Hebrew Scriptures also foretold that the Messiah would be a priest (although of a different sort than the traditional Levitical priests) and Jesus came to fulfill this role, as a sacrificial offering to God, to atone for sins.
+Those to whom Hebrews is written seem to have begun to doubt whether Jesus could really be the Messiah for whom they were waiting.
+The Book of Hebrews argues that the Hebrew Scriptures foretold that the Messiah would be a priest (although of a different sort than the traditional Levitical priests) and Jesus came to fulfill this role, as a sacrificial offering to God, to atone for sins.
 His role of a king is yet to come, and so those who follow him should be patient and not be surprised that they suffer for now.

 Some scholars today believe the document was written to prevent apostasy.
 Some have interpreted apostasy to mean a number of different things, such as a group of Christians in one sect leaving for another more conservative sect, one of which the author disapproves.
 Some have seen apostasy as a move from the Christian assembly to pagan ritual.
 In light of a possibly Jewish-Christian audience, the apostasy in this sense may be in regard to Jewish Christians leaving the Christian assembly to return to the Jewish synagogue.
+The focus on "purifying" the "conscience/consciousness" (9:9; 9:14; 10:2; 10:22) has also been viewed as key for the writing of Hebrews.
 The author writes, "Let us hold fast to our confession".
 The epistle has been viewed as a long, rhetorical argument for having confidence in the new way to God revealed in Jesus Christ.

 The book could be argued to affirm special creation.
 It says that God by his Son, Jesus Christ, made the worlds.
 "God [...] hath in these last days spoken unto us by his Son [...] by whom also he made the worlds".
 The epistle also emphasizes the importance of faith.
 "Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear".